ITESaurabh/react-native-version-up/README.md

+## Acknowledgements

-**This package was forked from [react-native-version-up](https://github.com/gustarus/react-native-version-up)**
+This package is a fork of [@gdulik/react-native-version-up](https://github.com/gdulik/react-native-version-up), which itself was forked from the original [react-native-version-up](https://github.com/gustarus/react-native-version-up) created by [gustarus](https://github.com/gustarus).

+Special thanks to:
+- **[gustarus](https://github.com/gustarus)** - Original creator of react-native-version-up
+- **[gdulik](https://github.com/gdulik)** - For their contributions and improvements to the library

-**Please, create pull request to the project if you improve something!**
+**Please, create pull request to this project if you improve something!**
-**It will help us to create hight-quality package together.**
+**It will help us to create a high-quality package together.**

 # React native version upper

 Increase `major`, `minor` or `patch` part of the version or `build` number in your app in package.json and in ios and android projects with one command.

 ```
-node ./node_modules/@gdulik/react-native-version-up/lib/index.js --patch -m 'commit message'
+node ./node_modules/@itesaurabh/react-native-version-up/lib/index.js --patch -m 'commit message'
 ```

 With this script you can: